uablrek/system-dynamics/README.md

 flow.
 The `f_delayinit()` method in `NodeDelay3` takes a flow and a constant as input.
 The constant influences how long the flow is delayed, and make sure that it's well above the time-step (or weird things happen).
-The pond run displays a pulse for a number different delay constants.
+The [pond model](pond.py) animates a pulse for different delay constants.
 Here is a simulation for constant=2:

 <img src="plot_pond_pulse.svg" />